 The damaged spot in the muscle wall (where a hernia has come through) is repaired by stitching together the edges of the healthy muscle tissue.
 However, surgical procedures vary depending on the area of muscle wall in need of repair.
 For instance, special mesh patches are used to repair larger hernias that need to be reinforced.

-Most people who have surgery are able to go home the same day, so you shouldn't have to spend much time in hospital.
+Hernia surgery is typically a day surgery.
+A recent report found 80% of hernia patients go home the same day, so you shouldn't have to spend much time in hospital.
 Recovery time is around three to four weeks.

 You can most likely return to light activity after three weeks, though you shouldn't exercise vigorously until around the six-week mark, depending on how you're feeling.